David Berkowitz: Arrest

-Confession (August 11)
+Confession

 Berkowitz was interrogated for about thirty minutes in the early morning of August 11, 1977.
 He quickly confessed to the shootings and expressed an interest in pleading guilty.
 The investigation was led by John Keenan, who took the confession.

-During questioning, Berkowitz claimed that his neighbor's dog was one of the reasons that he killed, stating that the dog demanded the blood of pretty young girls.
-He said that the "Sam" mentioned in the first letter was his former neighbor Sam Carr, and that Harvey, Carr's black Labrador, was possessed by an ancient demon which issued irresistible commands that Berkowitz kill people.
+During questioning, Berkowitz claimed his neighbor's dog was one of the reasons he killed, stating the dog demanded the blood of pretty young girls.
+He said the "Sam" mentioned in the first letter was his former neighbor Sam Carr, and that Carr's black Labrador was possessed by an ancient demon which issued irresistible commands that Berkowitz kill people.

 A few weeks after his capture, Berkowitz was permitted to communicate with the press.
-In a letter to the New York Post dated September 19, 1977, he alluded to his original story of demonic possession, but closed with a warning that has been interpreted by some investigators as an admission of criminal accomplices: "There are other Sons out there, God help the world."
-At a press conference in February 1979, however, Berkowitz declared that his previous claims of demonic possession were a hoax.
-Berkowitz later stated in a series of meetings with his special court-appointed psychiatrist David Abrahamsen that he had long contemplated murder to get revenge on a world that he felt had rejected and hurt him.
+In a letter to the New York Post dated September 19, 1977, he alluded to his original story of demonic possession, but closed with a warning interpreted by some investigators as an admission of criminal accomplices: "There are other Sons out there, God help the world."
+At a press conference in February 1979, however, Berkowitz declared his previous claims of demonic possession were a hoax.
+Berkowitz later stated in a series of meetings with his special court-appointed psychiatrist David Abrahamsen that he had long contemplated murder to get revenge on a world he felt had rejected and hurt him.
+Berkowitz also told interrogators that he was planning to end his spree by "[going] down in a blaze of glory" at a Hamptons nightclub.

-Sentencing and prison
+Sentencing and incarceration

 Sentencing

-Three separate mental health examinations determined that Berkowitz was competent to stand trial.
+Three separate mental health examinations determined Berkowitz was competent to stand trial.
 Despite this, defense lawyers advised Berkowitz to enter a plea of not guilty by reason of insanity, but he refused.
 Berkowitz appeared calm in court on May 8, 1978, as he pleaded guilty to all of the shootings.
 At his sentencing two weeks later, Berkowitz caused an uproar when he attempted to jump out of a window of the seventh-floor courtroom.
 After he was restrained, he repeatedly chanted, "Stacy [his last victim] was a whore" and shouted, "I'd kill her again!
 I'd kill them all again!"
 The court ordered another psychiatric examination before sentencing could proceed.
 During the evaluation, Berkowitz drew a sketch of a jailed man surrounded by numerous walls; at the bottom he wrote, "I am not well.
 Not well at all".
 Nonetheless, Berkowitz was again found competent to stand trial.

 On June 12, 1978, Berkowitz was sentenced to 25-years-to-life in prison for each murder, to be served consecutively.
-He was ordered to serve time in Attica Correctional Facility, a supermax prison in upstate New York.
+He was ordered to serve time in Attica Correctional Facility, a maximum security prison in upstate New York.
 Despite prosecutors' objections, the terms of Berkowitz's guilty plea made him eligible for parole in 25 years.